cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 ```

 {% note danger Make sure `.should()` is safe %}
-When using a function passed to {% url `.should()` should %}, be sure that the entire function can be executed multiple times without issue.
-Cypress applies its retry logic to these functions: so long as there's a failure, it will repeatedly try again until the timeout is reached.
+When using a callback function with {% url `.should()` should %}, be sure that the entire function can be executed multiple times without side effects.
+Cypress applies its retry logic to these functions: if there's a failure, it will repeatedly rerun the assertions until the timeout is reached.
 That means your code should be retry-safe.
 The technical term for this means your code must be **idempotent**.
 {% endnote %}

 ## Default Assertions

-Many commands have a default, built-in assertion, or rather have requirements that may cause it to fail without an assertion you've written.
+Many commands have a default, built-in assertion, or rather have requirements that may cause it to fail without an explicit assertion you've written.

-For instance:
+**For instance:**

-- {% url `cy.visit()` visit %} expects the page to send `text/html` content with a `200` status code
+- {% url `cy.visit()` visit %} expects the page to send `text/html` content with a `200` status code.
-- {% url `cy.request()` request %} expects the remote server to exist and provide a response
+- {% url `cy.request()` request %} expects the remote server to exist and provide a response.
-- {% url `cy.get()` get %} expects the element to eventually exist in the DOM
+- {% url `cy.get()` get %} expects the element to exist in the DOM.
-- {% url `.find()` find %} also expects the element to eventually exist in the DOM
+- {% url `.find()` find %} also expects the element to exist in the DOM.
-- {% url `.type()` type %} expects the element to eventually be *typeable*
+- {% url `.type()` type %} expects the element to be in a *typeable* state.
-- {% url `.click()` click %} expects the element to eventually be in an *actionable* state
+- {% url `.click()` click %} expects the element to be in an *actionable* state.
-- {% url `.its()` its %} expects to find a property on the current subject
+- {% url `.its()` its %} expects to find a property on the current subject.

 Certain commands may have a specific requirement that causes them to immediately fail: such as {% url `cy.request()` request %}.
-Others, such as DOM based commands will automatically retry and wait for the DOM to reach the desired state before failing.
+Others, such as DOM based commands will automatically retry and wait for the DOM to {% url "reach the desired state" interacting-with-elements %} before failing.

 {% note success Core Concept %}
 All DOM based commands automatically wait for their elements to exist in the DOM.
+So you should **never** need to write {% url "`.should('exist')`" should %}.
 {% endnote %}

-These rules are pretty intuitive, and most commands give you flexibility to override or bypass the default ways they can fail, typically by passing the `{ force: true }` option.
+These rules are pretty intuitive, and most commands give you flexibility to override or bypass the default ways they can fail, typically by passing a `{force: true}` option.

 ***Example #1: Existence and Actionability***